karam94/bannerlord-fourth-crusade-mod/README.md

 - Replace all characters in lords with genuine names.
 (Done: Aserai MALE, Todo: Aserai FEMALE, Khuzaits, Southern, Northern, Western, Battania, Vlandia, Sturgia)
 - Bring in better looking NPCs from NOBLE NOBLES.
 (Done: Lords, Todo: Bandits, etc)
 - Tweak cities & towns to better represent their actual sizes/historical significance.
-- Assign the correct cities & towns to their correct starting empires.
 - Rename clans to more realistic names.
 - Redo lords file because of update meaning NPC makeover may not be needed.